Image via Wikipedia

 There was an old man, sitting by the fire.
 A pale rug tucked into his chin, long folds and creases resembling his aged face snaked away into his seat.
 He rocked slowly, listing to the faint chimes of the wireless, turned to full volume.
 Outside, a nurse knocked.
 She waited, then knocked again while entering.
 She brought a young man behind her, his face gleaming with youthful exuberance.
+"You have a guest Max", she explained

 "Are you my grandson?"
 Max asked the young man.